Knotx/knotx/documentation/src/main/wiki/ViewKnot.md

 Template might consists of more than one Adapter call.
 It's also possible that there are multiple fragments on the page, each using same Adapter call.
 Knot.x does caching results of Adapter calls to avoid multiple calls for the same data.
-Caching is performed within one request only.
-It means second request will not get cached data.
+Caching is performed within page request scope, this means another request will not get cached data.

 ## How to configure?